jk-bastion/bank/README.md

  - H2 in memory database

 # How to run
-Clone project, run MainApplication from IDE or build and run project by executing following commands
+Clone project, run TransferApplication from IDE or build and run project by executing following commands

 ```bash